dixonaws/restful_aurora/README.md

 you will have to open the security group for your employees database so that you local machine can issue queries against it.

 ## Deploy to API Gateway and Lambda
-If your API worked locally, then issue ```bash chalice deploy``` to deploy the new code to your RESTful endpoint.
+If your API worked locally, then issue ```chalice deploy``` to deploy the new code to your RESTful endpoint.